October 1 - 12

 Her onstage banter between songs was a highlight of the set.
-Katie recalled accepting the challenge

-  when called upon to relieve Fergie on a project for a movie soundtrack.
-The song born of that

-  endeavor is the playful and irreverent “Hey Na Na” and due to complications onstage resulting from a

-  tube amp and stomp box not quite getting along, the song was performed precisely in that manner...
+Katie recalled accepting the challenge when called upon to relieve Fergie on a project for a movie soundtrack.
+The song born of that endeavor is the playful and irreverent “Hey Na Na” and due to complications onstage resulting from a tube amp and stomp box not quite getting...
 Read More

 March 26 - 12

 Exciting news from the PlayLive Mainstage… we are gearing up for not one, but TWO excellent performances this week.
 We will be vacating our desks today and Tuesday to party with The Front Bottoms and Lost in the Trees.
 Man, work is such a bummer sometimes isn’t it?

 “We kinda thought we were a punk band but then we’d play on bills with real punk bands and we’d be like ‘Whoa, were not punks.
 What the hell are we?” – The Front Bottoms